jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 In the key of C,
 the vii chord is actually Bdim, a B diminished triad.
-(We got away with playing Bm(no 5) earlier, because Bdim and Bm are the same chord except for the fifth.)
+We got away with playing Bm(no 5) earlier, because Bdim and Bm are the same chord except for the fifth.

+One common grip for this shape is `x421xx`, and another is to play the root at the top with the treble triad `xx213x`.
+Sometimes it's also useful to grip it with `xx2134`.

+To practice this shape,
+play the same harmonized chords as in the Cm shape practice, except play Bdim instead of Bm(no 5).

 ### C seventh shapes